 In the event a NPDES permit holder disputes a decision by the Task Force that impacts compliance with their permit, that dispute may be presented to the agency responsible for issuing the permit to the permit holder.
 The agency that issued the permit will consult with the other regulatory agencies/sovereigns to come to resolution and provide direction to the Task Force.
 The resolution by the agency that issued the permit will not be binding on the NPDES permit holder unless it is issued as a permit modification or administrative order, unless the agency and NPDES permit holder agree that a permit modification or administrative order is not necessary.
 If the permitting agency reaches the conclusion that a dispute resolution request does not pertain to an applicable permit condition, it reserves the right to return the dispute to the Task Force without opinion.

-Task Force Funding
+G. Task Force Funding

 It is anticipated that Task Force funding will be provided by a combination of private and public sources including but not limited to Task Force members, non-members, grants, governmental agency contributions, sovereign contributions, and other identified outside sources.
-Funding will be required for administrative, technical support, and implementation activities.
-Regulatory agencies have agreed to provide up to fifty percent of the first year administrative operational costs up to $50,000.
-The NPDES permittees and other Task Force members will provide a commitment for the remaining administrative operational budget for the first year by the signing deadline, February 1, 2012.
+Funding will be required for administrative, technical support, and implementation activities

-Ecology will be the contracting entity for the first year; however, Ecology assumes that the administrative and contractual needs will be transferred to the Task Force upon adoption of an organizational structure that supports these activities or after the first operational year, whichever occurs first.
-Funding beyond the first year administrative costs will be provided by a combination of private and public sources including but not limited to Task Force members, non-members, grants, agency contributions, sovereign contributions, and other outside sources.
+The SRRTTF Administrative and Contracting Entity (ACE) will be the contracting entity for all contracts to carry out the SRRTTF functions.
+Funding of administrative costs will be provided by a combination of private and public sources including but not limited to Task Force members, non-members, grants, agency contributions, sovereign contributions, and other outside sources.

-Meetings and Notices
+H. Meetings and Notices

 The Task Force will meet at least four (4) times (approximately quarterly) per year, but may meet more frequently when appropriate for selection of consultants, for decision making, for review of project recommendations, review of work plans, for review of data and results, or other activities.
-It is expected that the Task Force will meet more frequently during the first year.
-The Task Force may adjust the frequency or schedule of meetings however, all members must be notified prior to a change in the meeting schedule or if additional meetings are implemented.
+It is expected that the Task Force will meet more frequently during the first several years.
+The Task Force may adjust the frequency or schedule of meetings; however, all members must be notified prior to a change in the meeting schedule or if additional meetings are implemented.

 All Task Force members will strive to participate in the Task Force meetings in person.
 If the primary or alternate member is unavailable to attend in person, and if they provide advance notice to the meeting facilitator, participation through electronic means will be allowable if available.

 The Task Force will be as open and transparent as possible.
 A person will be selected to take notes at the meeting and meeting notes will be sent out to those present for edit/comment.
-Once meeting minutes are finalized, they will be made available.
+Once meeting notes are finalized, they will be made available.
 The Task Force will provide a document review process and will identify a mutually agreeable entity to serve as a clearing house for data, reports, minutes, and other information gathered or developed by the Task Force.
 This information shall be made publicly available by means of a website and other appropriate means.

 The Task Force will strive to meet the following: